 Well, it’s easy actually.
 And, I often wonder how is it possible that someone can live in a big city and not remain healthy!

 I realize that highly populated cities can be polluted and overcrowded, and the people living in them may be moving at an unsustainable pace.

-It’s not uncommon for folks to work long hours and have short tempers, and to subsist on fast food, caffeine and sugar to keep the city up and running twenty-four hours a day, seven days a week.
+It’s not uncommon for folks in big cities to work long hours and have short tempers, to subsist on fast food, caffeine, and sugar, all to keep the city up and running twenty-four hours a day, seven days a week.

 But, within an unhealthy city environment also lives a wealth of healthy options.

 Nestled between the Dunkin Donuts and McDonald’s you may find Panera Bread, Le Pain Quotidien, Chop’t, Fresh and Company, and Chipotle, or other healthier fast food options.